 Dealing with mold growth can be a real pain in the neck for homeowners.
 This is because mold is a tricky substance you have to deal with.
 It is persistent, and it is quite dangerous to both health and the structure of one's home.

-There's a lot of common knowledge out there about how to deal with mold.
+There's a lot of common knowledge about how to deal with mold.

-There are tips and tricks that people use in order to prevent mold growth from happening in their homes.
+There are tips and tricks that people use to prevent mold growth from happening in their homes.
 However, there are also a lot of misconceptions.

 One of the biggest misconceptions about mold growth is that mold cannot grow in cold temperatures.

-Here we will answer whether mold can grow in cold temperatures, and just what it takes for mold to thrive and grow.
+Here we will answer whether mold can grow in cold temperatures and what it takes to thrive and grow.
 Through understanding this, we can learn how best to prevent mold in cold temperatures.

 Does Mold Grow in the Cold?

-It needs to be understood that mold can actually grow in cold temperatures.
-It needs to be understood that mold does not particularly thrive in cold temperatures, but that does not make mold growth impossible in such conditions.
-There is an actual species of mold that we know as snow mold.
+It needs to be understood that mold can grow in cold temperatures and that there is an actual species of mold that we know as snow mold.

 Temperature Requirements for Mold Growth